 Today as I scrolled through the Go Make Some Art!
 Facebook page, it occurred to me that true beauty is in the soul of the creator, kind of like the difference between the technically savvy pianist and the one who can make the instrument sing.
 You know what I mean.
 Writers whose words come to life, painters, singers, even cooks who ply their craft with such heart that those who partake of their works are moved to deep emotion.
 This is the connection we crave, for without it, what meaning can we give to the things we create?

 There is something about working with the hands that bridges the gap between body and soul.
-When I plant a seed, push a needle, or tilt a canvas, my mind is forced to let go its heady thoughts and focus on that space inside me where the real life of me lies.
+When I plant a seed, push a needle, or tilt a canvas, my mind is forced to let go its heady thoughts and focus on that space inside where the real life of me lies.
 As an outer reflection of what the inner eye sees, the visual arts demand the most of a person.
 But to lay anything to canvas is to subject one’s soul to the judgements of every passerby, and if the artist does not love his or her own heart well, there is the possibility of self-loathing and despair.
-But excusing what the hands have made diminishes the life of the soul within, even if just a little.
+But judging with criticism what the hands have made diminishes the life of the soul within, even if just a little.

 If the eyes are the windows to the soul, then the hands are the expression of it.

-I commented on a post in that same forum that perhaps artists (of any kind) have a unique avenue to discovering their own worthiness.
+I commented on a post in that same forum that perhaps artists (of all kinds) have a unique avenue to discovering their own worthiness.
 We all know the feeling of ‘not good enough’ – not smart enough, not pretty enough, not strong enough, not thin enough, not, not, not… E N O U G H. But there is something healing in the physical expression of that invisible part of ourselves – at least it can be, if we will let go our judgements of good, bad, beautiful, ugly, worthy, unworthy.
 Perhaps all that has ever been necessary is connection – the commitment to transform the invisible into something tangible.

 Last week my daughter gave me permission to go to India – or anywhere else in the world – if I ever felt the need to ‘find myself.’
 As much as I appreciate the freedom she afforded me, the idea makes me laugh!
 I have learned the hard way that wherever you go, there you are.